Links are used on websites to link to content. In Episerver CMS, the following link types are available by default.

-You can create links to any type of document format, but when upclick a link the behavior depends on the file format and the settings of the computer from which the link is opened.
+You can create a link to any type of document format, but when a website visitor clicks the link, the behavior depends on the file format and the settings of the visitor's computer.

 Select the text where you want the link in the rich-text editor, click insert/edit link and use the External link option to add the path or URL to the file to link to.
 For a file server, enter the complete path including the computer name, and the filename with file extension.
 The file storage network location must be properly accessible for this to work.
 Valid external prefixes are http, https, ftp and file.